M3 Total Wellness

 Key Takeaways

-• Protein supports muscle repair and recovery
+• Protein supports muscle repair and adaptation

 Introduction